 The pandemic has dramatically changed our kids’ daily lives, and many parents are noticing new behaviors at home and during distance learning that can be tricky to understand.
 For example, distraction and hyperactivity that are commonly associated with ADHD may actually be the result of anxiety or challenges adjusting to online education.
 Schools typically give kids structure, routine, frequent feedback about their behavior, and social outlets—many of which are now missing.
-Without this structure, children are coping in different ways and need different types of support.
+After distance learning, children are coping in different ways and need different types of support.
 Creating structured routines at home as well as opportunities for spontaneity is a good place to start.
 A mental health professional can help you identify the root of your child’s behavior and provide the tools they need to thrive, even under difficult circumstances.
 If you suspect that your child may be struggling with ADHD, these common misunderstandings and facts can help you determine when to seek professional support.

-Fact: ADHD symptoms are very often inconsistent.
+ADHD Fact: ADHD symptoms are very often inconsistent.
 Attention can be strong at certain times, weak at others.
 This may be exacerbated by changing routines and uncertainty during the pandemic.
 Talk to your child’s teachers and other care providers about times of the day, activities, or situations that both highlight your child’s strengths and challenge her limits.

-Fact: While it is definitely possible that he may be showing initial symptoms of inattention, impulsivity, and/or hyperactivity, it is best to consider the frequency, intensity, duration, and cultural expectations for behavior for his particular developmental stage.
+ADHD Fact: While it is definitely possible that they may be showing initial symptoms of inattention, impulsivity, and/or hyperactivity, it is best to consider the frequency, intensity, duration, and cultural expectations for behavior for their particular developmental stage.
 Symptoms of ADHD in early childhood should be observed, assessed, and diagnosed by a qualified professional.
 Young children with ADHD often struggle to follow directions and are quite prone to injuries, due to their hyperactivity and impulsivity.
 Therefore, there is much benefit to early diagnosis and incredible evidence-based success with early intervention.

-Fact: Pharmacotherapy is just one of several strategies that can be selected as part of your child’s treatment plan.
+ADHD Fact: Pharmacotherapy is just one of several strategies that can be selected as part of your child’s treatment plan.
 Medication can be a very helpful tool for many kids and families, especially when combined with behavioral modification and therapy.
 But, it is not a panacea.
 It is best to share all of your concerns and questions with your healthcare providers to create an individualized plan best suited to your child and your family.
 For more detailed information about ADHD diagnoses, treatment options, and advocacy strategies, schedule a virtual parent consultation with Ellie Pelc, PsyD.